microbiomedata/docs/README.md

 That will start up several Docker containers, which you can access via the URLs below:

-- http://localhost:5000 - the home page of the website
+- http://localhost:5000 - the main entrypoint of the website
-- http://localhost:5001 - the legacy documentation portion of the website
+- http://localhost:5001 - the legacy home documentation portion of the website
-- http://localhost:5002 - the current documentation portion of the website
+- http://localhost:5002 - the home documentation portion of the website
 - http://localhost:5003 - the Runtime documentation portion of the website
 - http://localhost:5004 - the workflow documentation portion of the website